 Could you be compensating for baby reflexes?

-I keep using my own experiences as a private pilot to explain compensation to new clients - the concept of working extra hard as a result of retained primitive reflexes: I was an average child who grew up in the 1970s.
-I played outdoors in all weathers, possibly a lot more than the children… Continue reading Could you be compensating for baby reflexes?
+I keep using my own experiences as a private pilot to explain compensation to new clients - the concept of working extra hard as a result of retained primitive… Continue reading Could you be compensating for baby reflexes?

 Could you be compensating for baby reflexes?

-I keep using my own experiences as a private pilot to explain compensation to new clients - the concept of working extra hard as a result of retained primitive reflexes: I was an average child who grew up in the 1970s.
-I played outdoors in all weathers, possibly a lot more than the children… Continue reading Could you be compensating for baby reflexes?
+I keep using my own experiences as a private pilot to explain compensation to new clients - the concept of working extra hard as a result of retained primitive… Continue reading Could you be compensating for baby reflexes?

 Could you be compensating for baby reflexes?

-Whenever I try to explain compensation to anyone, I find myself relating to my own experiences to be the easiest and most neutral way to explain: I was an average child who grew up in the 1970s.
-I played outdoors in all weathers, possibly a lot more than the children of today - skipping,… Continue reading Could you be compensating for baby reflexes?
+Whenever I try to explain compensation to anyone, I find myself relating to my own experiences to be the easiest and most neutral way to explain: I was an… Continue reading Could you be compensating for baby reflexes?

 Sensory Processing Disorder: How movement is the key to helping our children

 Sensory processing disorder.
 So common in our children.
-In fact, for most parents of neuro-diverse children, sensory processing difficulties are probably the first thing that they noticed as "different" from peers.
-Why do some children have sensory processing disorder?
-In brief, it's down to a differently wired brain.
-Quite simply, the part of the brain… Continue reading Sensory Processing Disorder: How movement is the key to helping our children
+In fact, for most parents of neuro-diverse children, sensory processing difficulties are probably the first thing that they noticed as "different" from… Continue reading Sensory Processing Disorder: How movement is the key to helping our children